johanneslanger/aws-ai-ml-workshop/README.md

 # AWS AI/ML workshop

-This repo contains supporting materials for the AWS AI/ML workshop found under https://dsuth0hrql5gm.cloudfront.net/.
+This repo contains supporting materials for the AWS AI/ML workshop found under ml-on-aws.labgui.de.

 Checkout the workshop for more information.